Retail brokers cheer stomach-churning volatility

 Stock-trading volume on each of the three days beginning last Friday, when fears about infection from China's economy began toppling world markets, was double or triple this year's daily average at Morgan Stanley and Wells Fargo Advisors, officials said.

-Clients of Edward Jones, which fields the third biggest brokerage force after Morgan Stanley and Wells, put in about 76,000 stock and exchange-traded fund orders on Monday, and another 52,000 on Tuesday.
+Clients of Edward Jones, which fields the third biggest brokerage force after Morgan Stanley and Wells, put in about 76,000 stock trading orders on Monday, and another 66,000 on Tuesday.
 That compares with a daily average of about 22,000 orders by Jones clients, who primarily invest in mutual funds, said John Rahal, head of branch development at the St. Louis-based partnership.

 Despite concerns that many retail investors would panic and sell amid the cumulative 1,322-point, 7.9 percent three-day decline in the Dow Jones Industrial Average, buys outweighed sells at most firms as advisers focused on the growing strength of the U.S. economy and opportunistic buys.